jxmot/some-docker-thing/README.md

 * Rules can be create/overwritten via an API.
 * When a rule is sent via the API it and any pre-existing rules are saved to a file.
 Upon application start-up that file is read.

-**NOTE:** Regarding Twilio, you will need your own API key from them to run this application.
+**NOTE:** Regarding Twilio, you will need your own API key from them to run this application with SMS notifications.

 ## Development Environment